Actindo-AG/Documentation/ActindoWorkFlow/Operation/03_CompareWorkflows.md

 ## Change to the workflow to be compared

-Change the workflow to be compared without leaving the comparison pop-up window.
+Change the workflow to be compared without leaving the comparison  window.

 #### Prerequisites

 - You have the required rights to edit a workflow.
-- You have opened the *Workflow* pop-up window, see [Open the comparison window](#open-the-comparison-window).
+- You have opened the comparison window, see [Open the comparison window](#open-the-comparison-window).

 #### Procedure